 Normally I’d balance out such such a smokey eye with a smokey bottom lash — but that would’ve changed the entire tone of this look.
 She’s not going to a nightclub or special event.
 The look is sexy, feminine, and empowered with the life she’s carrying inside of her!
 She’s taking a bath, after all.
 A light liner with water product is left on the brush from the lid plus a flesh toned water line keep this look dainty and not heavy.
 This is intentional.

-Believe it or not, these are some $2 lashes easily found at Target.
-They were the perfect last for this session!
+These ELF lashes were the perfect last for this session!
 Had the main focus of this shoot been the client’s face and makeup, I would opted for higher end false eyelashes.
 However, the main focus of this session was the milk bath maternity aspect.
 Makeup was simply complimentary to the session.
 It’s important in understanding when and where to splurge, the duration of the event, and also – ensuring proper application!

 Note, I do not apply ELF lashes (or any lashes for that matter) with the glue that comes with the lashes, I am a DUO girl and that’s what I use to apply falsies on all my clients.